 2. Join the National Reading Month Activity

 To observe the National Reading Month, I enjoin my pupils to join the Synchronized Story Reading Time.
 The Department of Education will set the exact time to read the chosen story.
 It’s a nationwide program and children are more likely very excited to join in the synchronized reading activity.

-As active participants, the children are to stay on the school grounds with their copies of the reading material.
-I arrange them so they will be captivating in a photo opportunity.
+Being active participants, the children are to stay on the school grounds with their copies of the reading material.
+I arrange them so they will be captivating for a photo opportunity.

 The activity is strictly monitored by education personnel to make sure that kids develop a great love for reading.
 Of course, I am there to support them as they join the national reading time.

 Questions about the story will be raised only in the classroom and the learners will joyfully take the challenge of answering the questions.

 To make it more interactive, learners are to take turns in the question and answer.
 The more they participate, the more they understand the reading material.

 As the reading teacher, I make modifications as to the manner of the presentation of their answers.
 It can be done through a presentation by acting out their favorite parts of the story.
 Eventually, they have to be asked about the important lesson they learn from the story.

 Teaching grammar lessons to our pupils will be quite heavy on their part.
 To keep them engaged with the learning competencies in grammar, we can make use of poetry.